frederic-perez/AmE-dictionary/data/idioms.md

 __be thrilled to death__ To be ecstatic; to be very pleased and excited. _I was thrilled to death to hear that I’d been selected for a literary award in New York City._
 __be tied (up) in knots__ To be confused, anxious, worried, and/or upset (about something). _I’ve been tied up in knots trying to come up with a good topic for my term paper, but I just can’t think of anything!_
 __be two/three etc years someone’s junior__ :three: To be younger than someone else by a particular amount. _Diane is 12 years her husband’s junior._ _His remarriage at the age of 46 to a girl some thirty years his junior took place in February 1386._
-__be two/three etc years someone’s senior__ To be two/three etc years older than someone. _Her husband is fifteen years her senior._
+__be two/three etc years someone’s senior__ :two: To be two/three etc years older than someone. _Her husband is fifteen years her senior._
 __be under way__ :three::hammer:
 __be up in the air__ To be uncertain or subject to change.
 __be up to (something)__